There tends to be two types of candidates on any training course: Those who want be there and those who don't.

 First Aid is the classic example of this; it is done because it has to be done.
 Training has a purpose and over the years this purpose has been lost.

-We have clients whose staff ask to attend our First Aid at Work courses.
+We have clients whose staff ask to attend our First Aid courses.
 We have clients who rank First Aid as their best received training courses from the suite of training courses they offer.

 Imagine how that would reflect on your business?